 St. Michael’s Day Celebration

 St. Michael, whose Feast Day is September 29th, is the patron saint of police officers and firefighters.
-In 2016, St. Philip’s celebrated a special mass in late September to honor these very special people.
-So successful was our 2016 Eucharist — a large contingent of New Hope’s Finest turned out — we decided to reprise the event in 2017.
+Since 2016, St. Philip’s has celebrated a mass in late September to honor these very special people, attracting a large contingent of New Hope’s Finest and Bravest (along with some large red trucks).
+Our 2018 St. Michael’s Day mass will be celebrated on September 30th.
+As with all of our regular and special masses, all are welcome.

 Recent Ministries and Service Events